2012 Lunar New Year

 I visited the Saigon Fine Arts Museum today and then wandered around District 1.
 It was a hot day but the streets were quieter on the eve of the big celebration tomorrow – 2012 Lunar New Year’s Eve – the Year of the Dragon!
 There are gazillions of yellow chrysanthemums and other flowers in special displays and street decorations throughout Saigon – very beautiful!
 To say countries in the world are super serious about their traditional holidays is an understatement.

-Saigon’s Fine Arts Museum supposedly houses some of the best Vietnamese art.
+Saigon’s Fine Arts Museum houses some of the best Vietnamese art.
 I found the sculptures and the building itself the most fascinating.
-The building is magnificent and one of the best examples of French Colonial architecture in the city.
+The magnificent building is one of the best examples of French Colonial architecture in the city.

 The museum includes oil paintings, ink drawings, wood block, and sculptures along with Vietnamese ceramics and lacquerware.
 The works on display are by both Vietnamese and foreign artists and shown on three levels in the museum.
 Some of the artists I enjoyed most are Tu Duyen whose wood block printing on silk is known worldwide and Truong Han Minh’s beautiful Chinese ink drawings.